How to set a Christmas table – a festive styling guide

 The tablecloth should be generous in its proportions.
 ‘Be careful to measure.
 The tablecloth should be large making sure you cover the full table, and it drapes elegantly off the edge of the table,’ explains Rosie.

 2. Prepare the floral decorations

-While it isn’t the first element on the table, when it comes to setting a Christmas table, it is better to prepare the floral arrangements the day before so they can simply be positioned at its center on the day.
+While it isn’t the first element on the table, when it comes to setting a Christmas table, it is better to prepare the Christmas plants and flowers or floral arrangements the day before so they can simply be positioned at its center on the day.

 Here, to generate maximum impact, just one type of flower has been used with Red Naomi, Black Baccara and Red Piano spray roses then teamed with gold grasses to add texture and movement.
 Red berries and blue and Weymouth pine complete the arrangements.

-Follow the lead of this design by opting for a series of vases rather than a solo centerpiece or garland-style version, setting aside some stems for each of the place settings.
+Follow the lead of this design by opting for a series of vases rather than a solo centerpiece or Christmas table garland, setting aside some stems for each of the place settings.

 Why opt for individual vases?
 ‘Multiple arrangements allow you to adapt the table setting and other family members or friends staying with you for the festive period can easily help you to put them together,’ explains Rosie.
 ‘The individual arrangements also create more space for candles and dishes if serving at the table itself.